coldfumonkeh/GoogleAnalytics/README.md

 					approval_prompt	=	'force'
 				) />

+Full details on the values within the **init()** method can be found in the documentation section "Forming the URL":https://developers.google.com/accounts/docs/OAuth2WebServer

 Logging In
 ----------

-To access the data from the API, the user will have to authenticate by signing in to their Google account.
+To access the data from the API, the user will have to authenticate by signing in to their Google Analytics account.
 This will also prompt them to grant access (should they wish to) for your application to read their profile data for them.
 This is the first step in the OAuth2 process.

 To do so, you need to generate a specific URL, which the component will do for you using the **getLoginURL()** method: